5. Cyphal PWM node

 Type Message

-1 pub uavcan.node.Heartbeat (opens new window)
+1 publisher uavcan.node.Heartbeat (opens new window)

 2 RPC-service uavcan.node.GetInfo.Response (opens new window)